hardcamls/zprize/msm-field-multiplication.md

 $$ xy = 2^{2W}z_2 + 2^{W}z_1 + z0 $$

-The karatsuba ofman algorithm is a recursive algorithm, so we have the freedom to choose the width where we fallback to a vanila multiplication with DSP slices.
+The karatsuba ofman algorithm is a recursive algorithm, so we have the freedom to choose the width where we fallback to a vanilla multiplication with DSP slices.
 In practice, we experimentally found that the base case of W <= 26 works best (it maps to exactly 2 DSP slices to compute multiplication of 2 numbers)

 As it turns out, for 377-bit multiplications in the prime field, we only require 4 levels of recursion to arrive to a base case of 22-bit multipliers.
-This translates to requiring only 162 DSP slices!
-This is much more realistic than 330 multipliers requires from long multiplication.
+This translates to requiring only 162 DSP slices.
+This is much more realistic than the 330 multipliers required from long multiplication.

 All the operations in the field multiplication is fully pipelined.
 This means we can work out the exact latency of this component.
 In our work, we had